Examiner's Report June 2011 Exam. Read this through and look at it when reflecting on your mock exam.

 level three or above.
 Successful responses were able to show how the representation of

-.
+femininity was constructed in the advertisement.
 Weaker responses though, tended to just

 describe the life of the actual woman in the advertisement rather than showing a wider